Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 This doesn't change the 'master' ZFS password so the drive won't be recrypted with this command.
 The change is instant.

+Procedure should server be nicked
+---

+Nothing to do really....you should maybe change the SSH_USER's password on pfSense.
+But unless they can plug back into your network then there's no risk.

 Reference
 ---------